 Evaluation is the process of computing the value of

-What criteria to decide if to add or drop a node?
+What criteria determine whether to add or drop a node?

-In the case of adding nodes, how to find all the candidate node(s) to be added?
+In the case of adding nodes, how do we identify all candidate nodes to be added?

-Initialize the algorithm with one or more must-have nodes
+Initialize the algorithm with one or more essential nodes.

-If the current interpolant (without adding any candidate nodes this round) has a small enough interpolation error at the candidate node, then skip this candidate node (because adding the node has little contribution).
+If the current interpolant (without adding any candidate nodes this round) has a sufficiently small interpolation error at the candidate node, skip this candidate node (since adding it would have minimal impact).

-If no new candidate nodes are added, then the algorithm converges
+If no new candidate nodes are added, the algorithm has converged.

-Otherwise, reduce the radius of spheres and move to the next round
+Otherwise, reduce the radius of the spheres and proceed to the next round.

--dimensional sphere, in practice, is done by the technique called hierarchical nodes which defines a rule of "growing" children nodes and determining the radius of spheres.
-Check Schaab & Zhang (2022) for details.
+-dimensional sphere is, in practice, implemented through a technique called hierarchical nodes, which establishes a rule for "growing" child nodes and determining the effective radius of these spheres.
+For more details, refer to Schaab & Zhang (2022).

 To illustrate the algorithm, consider a 2D function